-"""""It is expected that each endpoint in a gateway will have a provisionable Call Agent, i.e., "notified entity", to direct the initial restart message towards.
-When the collection of endpoints in a gateway is managed by more than one Call Agent, the above procedure must be performed for each collection of endpoints managed by a given Call Agent.
-The gateway MUST take full advantage of wild-carding to minimize the number of RestartInProgress messages generated when multiple endpoints in a gateway restart and the endpoints are managed by the same Call Agent.
+It is expected that each endpoint in a gateway will have a provisionable Media Gateway Controller, i.e., "notified entity", to direct the initial restart message towards.
+When the collection of endpoints in a gateway is managed by more than one Media Gateway Controller, the above procedure must be performed for each collection of endpoints managed by a given Media Gateway Controller.
+The gateway MUST take full advantage of wild-carding to minimize the number of RestartInProgress messages generated when multiple endpoints in a gateway restart and the endpoints are managed by the same Media Gateway Controller.

 The value of MWD is a configuration parameter that depends on the type of the gateway.
-The following reasoning can be used to determine the value of this delay on residential gateways.
+The following reasoning can be used to determine the value of this delay on a gateway.

-Call agents are typically dimensioned to handle the peak hour traffic load, during which, on average, 10% of the lines will be busy, placing calls whose average duration is typically 3 minutes.
-The processing of a call typically involves 5 to 6 transactions between each endpoint and the Call Agent.
-This simple calculation shows that the Call Agent is expected to handle 5 to 6 transactions for each endpoint, every 30 minutes on average, or, to put it otherwise, about one transaction per endpoint every 5 to 6 minutes on average.
-This suggests that a reasonable value of MWD for a residential gateway would be 10 to 12 minutes.
-In the absence of explicit configuration, embedded clients MUST use a default value of 600 seconds for MWD.
+Media Gateway Controllers are typically dimensioned to handle the peak hour traffic load, during which, on average, 60% of the trunks will be busy serving calls whose average duration is typically 3 minutes.
+The processing of a call typically involves 5 to 6 transactions between each endpoint and the Media Gateway Controller.
+This simple calculation shows that the Media Gateway Controller is expected to handle 5 to 6 transactions for each endpoint, every 5 minutes on average, or, to put it otherwise, about one transaction per endpoint per minute.
+This suggests that a reasonable value of MWD would be 2 minutes per endpoint.
+When the value of MWD is set for the gateway, the value should be inversely proportional to the number of endpoints that are being restarted.
+For example MWD should be set to 5 seconds for a gateway that handles a T1 line, or to 180 milliseconds for a gateway that handles a T3 line.